apache/beam-site/src/contribute/contribution-guide.md

 	-> make sure all beam projects are selected
 	-> Finalize

+You now should have all the beam projects imported into eclipse and should see no compile errors.

 ###### Checkstyle
 Eclipse supports checkstyle within the IDE using the Checkstyle plugin.